Part of CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 For each expected record, GCTS models:

-• who controls it;
+• who owns it;

 • whether ordinary procedure would generate it;

-• confidence in that access-state classification.
+• confidence in the access-state classification.

 Incentive Features